 How are Housing Accommodation Requests Reviewed?

 Housing accommodation requests are reviewed on an individual basis.
 It is important to note that students are not making a request for a specific housing assignment, but rather a request for an accommodation.
 The Housing Accommodation Committee, comprised of representatives from the Office of Accessible Education and Student Support, Residence Life and Health Education, Health Services, and Counseling and Psychological Services (CAPS), reviews each request and determines an appropriate and reasonable housing accommodation.

-Based on the type of request, other parties may need to be consulted and/or notified, including but not limited to Facilities, Security and Campus Safety, and Dining Services.
+Based on the type of request, other parties may need to be consulted and/or notified, including but not limited to Facilities, Campus Safety, and Dining Services.
 Students will be notified, in all instances, prior to communication with other departments or individuals.